-During the 2014/15 financial year one significant governance issue has been identified.
-This is detailed in the table below together with the action that was and is being taken to address the issue:
+During the 2015/16 financial year three significant governance issues have been identified.
+These are detailed in the table below together with the action that was and is being taken to address the issue:

-Governance Issue Action taken during Continuing Action 2014/15 Development of Council services following completion of service review programme.
-A programme of service reviews has been implemented and is ongoing.
-A further full year of joint service internal audits was completed providing reasonable assurance that the systems of internal control were operating adequately and effectively.
-Assurance is required that the Council's systems of internal control continue to operate adequately and effectively following the completion of the service review programme.
+Governance Issue Action taken during Continuing Action 2015/16 Development of Council services following implementation of service review outcomes.
+A programme of service reviews has been completed and outcomes implemented.
+A full year of joint service internal audits was completed providing reasonable assurance that the systems of internal control were operating adequately and effectively.
+Further work to obtain assurance will be undertaken in the next financial year.
+Assurance is required that the Council's systems of internal control continue to operate adequately and effectively following the implementation of service review outcomes.
 Internal Control is a responsibility of management.
+The implications of the central government reforms of housing finance.
+The impact of the rent reduction requirement has been identified and the Council has made a commitment for a fundamental review of the Housing Revenue Account business plan.
+The Housing Revenue Account Business Plan Working Group has established a programme of work which will ensure a balanced Housing Revenue Account business plan.